WebAssembly/component-model/design/high-level/FAQ.md

 than one wasm module is involved, but for single-module scenarios or highly custom scenarios, this might be appropriate.

+### Does the Component Model force every (module | package | library) to have a separate memory?

+No, as described in [Linking.md](Linking.md), the Component Model supports a combination of "shared-everything" and "shared-nothing" linking, allowing developers and producer toolchains to choose the appropriate kind of linking to use in a particular situation.

 [WASI]: https://github.com/WebAssembly/WASI/blob/main/README.md